 - Fetch – Scan pictures of your grocery receipts to earn cash back on hundreds of brands.
 Use promo code APREWARDS for 3000 points ($3) when you sign up.

-- Wikibuy – Wikibuy is a cool free browser extension that saves you money when you shop online.
-Disclosure: I’m an affiliate of Wikibuy and earn money when you install the extension.
+- Wikibuy – Wikibuy is a cool free browser extension that helps save you money when you shop online.
+Disclosure: I’m an affiliate of Wikibuy and earn money when you sign-up.